benjisidi/voidboiz/Session 33 - A Quest Most Fowl.md

 A couple of people have been murdered:
 - Lady Blackmarch - while she was at a function at a ballroom (Barrington's Ball) (body mysteriously found) (stabbed) - Lord Erebus was at the same function
 	- Both Blackmarch and [[Lord Erebus]] are both collectors (of rare artifacts)
-- The lady's maid (Sabine) was found dead in her kitchen - Found the maid a day or so later
+- The lady's maid (Sabine) was found dead in her kitchen (house on the cliffside) - Found the maid a day or so later
 - Well known tramp (Monty) was found dead in Leviathan's Shadow (underground market) - Found a day or so later
+- Other suspect is Bower (tiefling) - but suspicions are racist
 ### Rewards
 - **300 GP** each + expenses + lodging + cash from Baxter - for investigating at all
 - **200 GP** each - for finding out who did it
 - **everything in the vault** - if we can prove the lord did it (we don't think he did it)
-# Investigation continues
+# Investigation Continues
 - Lug is really curious as to how you become a collector
 - The void boiz accept and get a silver scroll that details the employment - the contract
 - Everyone signs the contract (including [[Octesian]]!)
+- We find out where the market where the maids go to is.
 -